ullibniss/INNO-Networks-Engineering/INR_5th_lab_Fedorov_Alexey.md

 ![image](https://github.com/user-attachments/assets/c0e3b722-2cf2-49b0-b47e-312b2d89f745)

-As we can see network speed is about 322Kbit/sec.
-Limitations works!
+As we can see, the network speed is about 322 Kbit/sec.
+The limitations are working!

 ### Test: client-1 -> client-3

-This test must show us that limitations work only for `client-1` -> `client-4` route.
+This test must show us that the limitations work only for the `client-1` -> `client-4` route.

 Running client mode on `client-1` and server mode on `client-3`: